Detailed And Thorough Construction Contracts Can Make A Difference

 Learn More About What Our Legal Team Can Do For You

 Please contact us at 816-708-2218 to arrange a consultation with our experienced construction attorneys.
-We serve clients throughout the region, and our lawyers are licensed to practice law in Kansas, Missouri, Oklahoma and Colorado.
+We serve clients throughout the region, and our lawyers are licensed to practice law in Kansas, Missouri, Oklahoma, Colorado, Illinois and Iowa.